The Top 5 Sources of Inflammation

 Don’t Drink or Smoke

-If you haven’t done so already, then it should go without saying that you should quit smoking and limit alcohol consumption.
+If you haven’t done so already, then quit smoking now!
+There are many great resources to support you in kicking this habit for good.
+Limit alcohol consumption as well.
 These two bad habits are a burden on your immune system and your body as a whole.
 They accelerate aging and increase your risk of chronic illness.

 Underlying bacterial and viral infections could be adding to your systemic inflammation levels.
 The presence of a virus such as Herpes simplex or Epstein-Barr, or bacteria including Lyme, H. Pylori, and E. coli trigger your immune system to release antibodies.
 If you have an autoimmune disease and changing your diet and lifestyle has not helped reduce your symptoms, I recommend testing for infections that may prevent you from reaching optimal health.